 Where possible, photographs of identifiable persons should be accompanied by signed releases from these people showing informed consent.
 This is particularly important for children and essential if photographs feature situations where privacy would be expected.

-Articles appear in both the print and online versions of the journal, and wording of the permission licence must specify permission in all formats and media.
-Failure to get electronic permission rights will result in the images not being included at all in your article.
+Articles appear in both the print and online versions of the journal, and the wording of the permission licence must specify permission in all formats and media.
+Failure to get electronic permission rights - or needed relaeses - will result in the images not being included at all in your article.

-If you are unsure whether you need to clear permission, please contact SAGE’s Rights & Permissions Department (contact details below) for assistance.
+If you are unsure whether you need to clear permission, please contact your Production Editor.

 There are some occasions where permission is not required for re–use of material from another source.
-The most important of these is ‘fair dealing’ (or ‘fair use’ in the USA.)
+The most important of these is ‘fair dealing’ (UK) or ‘fair use’ (USA).

-Q10 –What are ‘STM Permissions Guidelines’ and how can I use them?
+1.1 What are the ‘STM Permissions Guidelines’ and how can I use them?

-These guidelines allow signatory publishers (and their authors) to use small amounts of other signatory publishers’ materials without payment of a fee.
+The guidelines allow signatory publishers (and their authors) to use small amounts of other signatory publishers’ materials without payment of a fee.
 In some cases – where the publisher has ‘opted out’ of receiving notice - there is no need to request permission.
-In other cases, a publisher wishing to use content from another publisher simply cites the guidelines when requesting the material from the other publisher.
+In other cases, an author wishing to use content from another publisher simply cites the guidelines when requesting the material from the other publisher.
 If requesting permission online, “STM Publisher” may be an option when identifying the journal in which your article will be published.
 Re-use under the STM Permissions Guidelines will not incur a fee.

 View further information about STM Permissions Guidelines and the process for providing notification when required.